zeruniverse/Password-Manager/README.md

 See [wiki](https://github.com/zeruniverse/Password-Manager/wiki/Installation)

 You can choose to install both frontend and backend in one server.
 But the recommended way is to install frontend in somewhere abosolutely safe (e.g. GitHub Pages on a separate and very safe GitHub account -- and enable MFA on your GitHub account).

+Frontend folder has files named "config.js" and "_headers".
+You should edit them accordingly before deploying.
+For backend, you can either edit "config.php" or inject configs into environment variables.

 ## How to use
 See [wiki](https://github.com/zeruniverse/Password-Manager/wiki)